10 Dairy-free Desserts That Are Easy To Meal Prep

 Ingredients

 Cashews (pre-soaked), coconut cream, stevia or maple syrup, lemon juice, vanilla extract, almond flour (for crust).
-To make, blend the cashews with the coconut cream, sweetener, and remaining ingredients to make a smooth filling.
-Set in a crust made from blended dates, nuts, and almond flour, then chill overnight.
+To make this vegan cheesecake, all you need to do is blend the cashews with the coconut cream, sweetener, and remaining ingredients to make a silky smooth, creamy filling.
+Pour this mixture into a simple gluten-free crust made from blended dates, nuts, and almond flour, then chill overnight.

 Vegan Yoghurt Parfaits